ppeble/emissary-ingress.dev/content/en/docs/3.8/topics/running/running.md

      serviceAccountName: ambassador
 ```

 * Set the `service_port` element in the `ambassador Module` to 8080 (cleartext) or 8443 (TLS).
-This is the port that $productName$ will use to listen to incoming traffic.
-Note that any port number above 1024 will work; $productName$ will use 8080/8443 as its defaults in the future.
+This is the port that Emissary will use to listen to incoming traffic.
+Note that any port number above 1024 will work; Emissary will use 8080/8443 as its defaults in the future.

-* Make sure that incoming traffic to $productName$ is configured to route to the `service_port`.
-If you're using the default $productName$ configuration, this means configuring the `targetPort` to point to the `service_port` above.
+* Make sure that incoming traffic to Emissary is configured to route to the `service_port`.
+If you're using the default Emissary configuration, this means configuring the `targetPort` to point to the `service_port` above.

 * If you are using `redirect_cleartext_from`, change the value of this field to point to your cleartext port (e.g., 8080) and set `service_port` to be your TLS port (e.g., 8443).

 ## Changing the configuration directory

-While running, $productName$ needs to use a directory within its container for generated configuration data.
+While running, Emissary needs to use a directory within its container for generated configuration data.
 Normally this is `/ambassador`, but in some situations - especially if running as non-root - it may be necessary to change to a different directory.
 To do so, set the environment variable `AMBASSADOR_CONFIG_BASE_DIR` to the full pathname of the directory to use, as shown below in this abbreviated example:

 ```yaml
 env: